 The icon itself is right beside that recycling bin there and it looks like a square with a fold at the bottom left.

 The reason I’m doing this and not just indicating it to you on the image is because I want YOU to look and try to find it yourself.

 That way it will sink in far better through actions than just mindlessly copying.

-I’m all about live participation and active searching when possible as apposed to the very forgetful “here it is right here approach”
+I’m all for live participation and active searching when possible as opposed to the very forgetful “here it is right here approach”

 Another slightly slower way is to go to ‘Layer’ – Duplicate Layer